-Polls are re-usable objects that can be embedded into a video or audio file.
-When a poll is added to either of these, a new piece of media is created called "Interactive Media" that is separate from the video.
+Polls are re-usable objects that can be added to presentations or embedded into a video (or audio file).
+When a poll is added to a video, it creates a new piece of media called "Interactive Media".
+This media is now wholly separate from the video.
 More polls can then be added to the new piece of interactive media.
 Or you can add different polls to the same video, creating a different piece of interactive media.

 Embedding a poll into video or audio media provides a "gate" for viewers.
 It requires the viewer to respond to the polling question in order to continue.
 Polls can be placed throughout a video, to ensure students are actually watching, and to ensure that they cannot move forward until they have submitted a response.

 Like any type of polling activity, once you add a poll, you can edit it as needed to be specific to this media or class.
 You can change the question text, add, edit, or remove response options, change the image used, and request justifications.

-Changing the polling question after it is added to the media does not change the poll used to add it.
+Changing the polling question after it is added to the media does not change the original poll added.
 Meaning you can make your polls as generic or as specific as you want, depending on your preferred workflow.